 Up until this time, many of us have felt that additional supplementation for live fooders with sea vegetables or probiotic formulas was sufficient for protection against B-12 deficiency.
 This does not seem to be the case.
 In macrobiotics, who primarily cook their food, we see a very high percentage of children actually having growth retardation due to low B-12 intake.

-Many of us have felt that spirulina, Klamath Lake Algae, all the sea vegetables had enough active B-12 to avoid a B-12 deficiency.
+Many of us have felt that spirulina, Klamath Lake Algae, and all the sea vegetables had enough active B-12 to avoid a B-12 deficiency.
 Although the research is not fully in, we do know that, as I pointed out in Conscious Eating, these substances do have human active B-12.

 The problem is they also have a significant amount of analog B-12 that competes with the human active B-12.
 This analog amount was not measured in my studies.
 Using the methyl malonic acid reduction approach, which is now the gold standard, research showed that when people used dry and raw nori from Japan, the dried nori actually made the methyl malonic acid (MMA) status worse, which means it actually reduced the B-12 status.
 Therefore it could possibly worsen a B-12 deficiency.